 In so-called elliptical galaxies (which are shaped like somewhat flattened spheres), the movement of stars can show an intriguing pattern, with stars in the outer regions all rotating around the center in one way, while stars in the core region jointly rotate in a completely different direction.

-Elliptical galaxies are the result of the collsion and of two or more disk galaxies (such as our home galaxy, the Milky Way).
+Elliptical galaxies are the result of the collsion and merger of two or more disk galaxies (such as our home galaxy, the Milky Way).
 Previous explanations had assumed that counter-rotating (or, more generally, "kinematically decoupled") cores can form if one of the merging galaxies has a tightly bound core region, with just the right orientation relative to the galaxies' orbit during the merger.
 However, this explanation predicts fewer counter-rotating cores than are actually observed.

 That was the situation when Athanasia Tsatsi at the Max Planck Institute for Astronomy began to look at computer simulations of galaxy mergers.
 Tsatsi's aim was to find out how the resulting galaxies would look through astronomical instruments – but when looking through one such "virtual instrument" at one of the simulations, she made an unexpected discovery: The elliptical galaxy that resulted from the simulated merger contained a counter-rotating core.
 But the merger certainly did not have the specific ("retrograde") orientation required by the usual explanation of how such cores form!